iivanoo/covid-apps-observer/data/data_us/reports/resources/com.getheal.patient___5.14.1/report.md

 > The 2 ladies that came at 8:30 this morning 2/15/2021 were so nice and very efficient.
 Enjoyed their visit.<br> :date: __2021-02-15 23:56:29__

 > Incredible service.
 Professional doctors.
 I'm very grateful for this service, especially during the pandemic.<br> :date: __2021-01-28 17:37:14__

-> Great way to see a doctor, especially when you don't feel well.<br> :date: __2021-01-22 00:30:05__

-> It's great not having to leave the house to be seen by a primary care physican.
-Telehealth is also a good why to ask questions and discuss concerns about your health and get medication refills covered.<br> :date: __2020-12-31 21:17:42__